axelarnetwork/interchain-token-service/README.md

 ## Introduction

 This repo will provide an implementation for an Interchain Token Service and an Interchain Token using it.
+The interchain token service is meant to allow users/developers to easily create their own token bridge.
+All the underlying cross-chain communication is done by the service, and the user can either use `StandardizedTokens` that the service provides, or their own implementations.
+There are quite a few different possible configurations for bridges, and any user of any deployed bridge needs to trust the deployer/admin of said bridge, much like any user of a token needs to trust the admin of said token.
+We plan to eventually remove upgradability

 ## Interchain Token Service